Events and Programs

-The Mary Cooper Library promotes and manages a variety of different literacy-related events and activities.
+The Mary Cooper Library promotes and manages a variety of literacy-related events and activities.
 Here is information about some of our most visible projects.

 Author visits and other presentations